evgenyneu/lolstats/README.md

-# League of Legends match downloader
+# League of Legends match data downloader

 A program written in Python that downloads data for a player's recent matches and stores them locally for analysis.
 Here is an example of a single match data: [docs/match.json](docs/match.json).